 If the platforms see a point in changing the rules of the game, they can easily exclude a driver, punish a driver or take measures against any other stakeholder involved in the business.
 As we saw in the demands of the Union, ride-hailing companies do exercise this power.
 Moreover, while ride-hailing companies earn commissions from drivers, they operate merely as marketplaces and offer few sustainable benefits to driver-partners.

-Tech is a different industry and dynamics are different.
+Tech is a different industry and its dynamics are different.
 Moreover, ride-hailing companies will eventually move into other spaces, as I mentioned earlier because as an aggregator of riders and drivers, meaning supplies and demands, and connectors of the nodes of the physical world, they have the leverage and that is why these companies are valued at the billions.

 In ride-hailing, the most important relationships are 1) aggregator (company/platform) vs drivers 2) Aggregator vs riders.

 And a good regulation should rather pay attention to these two areas.
 One of the key aspects of any good policy or regulation I think is that it should pay attention to containing the power of the most powerful stakeholder of the said exchange so that everyone involved in the exchange gets their fair share.
 Now you can't do it because most of the time the market changes and regulators usually fall short of catching up.
 This is also why policies or guidelines are so important.
-One thing I find lacking in the approved draft is the clear guideline about how ride-hailing companies should deal with the drivers and what should be the exact relationship between the ride-hailing companies and the drivers.
+One thing I find lacking in the approved draft is clear guidelines about how ride-hailing companies should deal with the drivers and what should be the exact relationship between the ride-hailing companies and the drivers.

 While the draft guidelines burden car owners/drivers with a host of responsibilities, it does not talk much about what they get in exchange.
 This probably does not matter now but it will be soon.
 For instance, who should be responsible when an accident happens?
 How are drivers going to be compensated in the long term?
 Because a ride-hailing company does get commissions from a driver in exchange for making the connection between a rider and a driver.
 There are nuances to it, I understand, but this is the most simplistic way of looking at it and a matter that I think demands regulatory attention.
 This is a critical question to ask today and it will be even more critical in the future once these companies become even more powerful.

 Now, this is not a new question.
 This has been asked about ride-hailing companies in many parts of the world.
 Bangladesh is a unique market.
-Many things about Bangladesh market are unique and there are enough reasons to be concerned about this particular relationship, drivers, riders, and ride-hailing platforms, given the reality that over the years, ride-hailing services as aggregators are likely to accrue immense power.
+Many things about the Bangladesh market are unique and there are enough reasons to be concerned about this particular relationship, drivers, riders, and ride-hailing platforms, given the reality that over the years, ride-hailing services as aggregators are likely to accrue immense power.

-Considering what has happened in several markets and the demands of the ride-hailing drivers in Dhaka, the wise decision will be to find a sustainable solution to this challenge.
+Considering what has happened in several markets and the demands of ride-hailing drivers in Dhaka, the wise decision will be to find a sustainable solution to this challenge.
 It will benefit all the parties.